kalpanasingh/rat-tools/FitCoordination/EnergyRThetaFunctional/README.md

-# EnergyLookup Coordinator
+# EnergyRThetaFunctional
-This folder contains the files needed to coordinate the EnergyLookup fitter.
+This folder contains the files needed to coordinate the EnergyRThetaFunctional fitter.
-There are two methods for running the coordinator:
+There are two methods for running the coordinator (second method recommended):

 -------------------------

 1) standard method, which is the same as other coordinators:
 - navigate to one directory up from this, and then do:

-    python fitcoordinate [options] EnergyLookup
+    ./fitcoordinate [options] EnergyRThetaFunctional

 The following fit coordination options apply:
 - [-d]: A location in which to run the scripts, e.g. on a data disk (default = [empty])